raindropio/help/docs/using/browser-extension/index.md

 <img src={require('./highlight.jpg').default} height='100' />

 ## Use Hotkeys
-Chrome and Firefox extension support hotkeys for quick save of bookmarks.
-To access list of available hotkeys or change them:
+To access a list of all available hotkeys:
 1. Click on a extension button
 2. Click on your profile name
 3. Click Settings
-4. Scroll down Settings page
+4. Scroll down Settings page and notice "Hotkeys" section
-5. Click "Change hotkeys" to rebind them (optional)
+5. Click "Change hotkeys" to rebind them (optional, only available in Chrome & Firefox)

 ## Search in Address Bar
 You can search your bookmarks right from browser address bar by typing special keyword before your query.